Totally Inauthentic challah: For lazy people like us (who enjoy the prettier things in life nonetheless)!

 But with apologies to all of those people: It was delicious.

-Well, this I had to try.
-I had a couple cans of ALDI crescent rolls on hand (around a buck each if you want to try this at home), or Pillsbury has also been on sale all around town and more generous with the coupons around this time of year.
+So the other day, I heard that someone’s mom used to make challah from refrigerated crescent rolls.
+Seriously!
+So, crescent roll challah, I had to try.
+I had a couple cans of ALDI crescent rolls on hand (around a buck each if you want to try this at home *closer to $2 in 2023, cause inflation), or Pillsbury is also on sale all around town.
 And did I mention how pretty this would be on your Thanksgiving table as an easy alternative to the normal basket of rolls?

 Totally Inauthentic Challah